Asymptotic spectral flow for Dirac operators of disjoint Dehn twists: The Dirac equations

-In order to use the index formula (\ref{eqn_APS_00}) to do the counting, we need to know that $\dim\ker\bar{\pl}^*_n = 0$. \begin{lem} There exists a constant $c$ which has the following significance: For all $n\geq c$, if $\beta_n$ satisfies the Atiyah--Patodi--Singer boundary condition,
+In order to use the index formula (\ref{eqn_APS_00}) to compute $\dim\ker\bar{\pl}_n$, we need to know that $\dim\ker\bar{\pl}^*_n = 0$. \begin{lem} There exists a constant $c$ such that the following holds.
+For all $n\geq c$, if $\beta_n$ satisfies the APS boundary condition,

 In particular, $\bar{\pl}^*_n$ only has trivial solution for any $n\geq c$. \end{lem} \begin{proof} The integration by parts formula gives